rug-cit-hpc/league-of-robots/roles/backup_local/README.md

 ## About

-Playbook creates the local backup of local folder(s).
+This role can create a local backup of local folder(s).

 The group variables (or machine variables) use the `local_backups` for a list of folders that needs to be backed up.